 Most Helpful Review

-Find out what your peers are saying about IBM SPSS Statistics vs. SAS Analytics and others in Data Mining.
+Find out what your peers are saying about IBM SPSS Statistics vs. SAS Analytics and other solutions.
+Updated: January 2019.

 It has helped our analyst unit deliver work with more transparency and confidence, given that we can always view the dataset in totality, after each step of data transformation.

 The learning curve to using this product is not steep.
 The program is appropriate for those who do not have a lot of background in programming, yet have to perform basic statistical analysis.

 Custom tables and macros: They allow us to create useful reports quickly for a broad audience.